hectordavideps/seq_nms_yolo/README.md

 1. Create the repository without a readme and use the third option for cloning the repository.
 Insert `https://github.com/melodiepupu/seq_nms_yolo` for this step.
 2. On your computer, choose a path and make a python 2 virtual enviroment `virtualenv -p python2 yolo_env`
-3. Avtivate the enviroment using
+3. Avtivate the enviroment using:
+    - `source yolo_env/bin/activate`
     - `source activate`
-    - `source yolo_env/bin/activate`
 5. Install the requeriments using `conda install -y -c conda-forge opencv`, `conda install -y matplotlib Pillow scipy tensorflow`, `conda install -y -c conda-forge tf_object_detection`
 6. Now clone the GitHub proyect by using `git clone https://github.com/hectordavideps/seq_nms_yolo.git`
 7. Go to the cloned repository using `cd` on terminal and now download weights running `wget https://pjreddie.com/media/files/yolo.weights` and `wget https://pjreddie.com/media/files/yolov2-tiny-voc.weights`first for yolo.weight, second for tiny.weights.
 ## Running Yolo + Seq-NMS